stellartux/polyglossia/hello-world/readme.md

 ## Colour Scheme

-All the colour code escape sequences in once place.
+All the colour code escape sequences in one place.

 | Language    | Colourised
 | -           | -